 - Biomechatronics and Medical Robotics 15 credits

 Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
 You’ll have regular contact with them through lectures, seminars, tutorials, small group work and project meetings.
 Independent study is also important to the programme, as you develop your problem-solving and research skills as well as your subject knowledge.

 You’ll be assessed using a range of techniques including case studies, technical reports, presentations, in-class tests, assignments and exams.
 Optional modules may also use alternative assessment methods.

 Entry requirements, fees and applying

 A bachelor degree with a 2:1 (hons) in electronic/electrical engineering or a related subject.

-We will consider applicants with a 2.2 in a relevant specialist field such as mechatronics, robotics, automation, control systems or combined electronic and mechanical engineering.
+Applicants with a 2:2 (hons) will be considered from a relevant specialist field such as mechatronics, robotics, automation, control systems or combined electronic and mechanical engineering.

 All applicants will need to have GCSE English Language at grade C or above, or an appropriate English language qualification.

 We accept a range of international equivalent qualifications.